 Updates in HCM Management: An Expert Interpretation of the ESC Cardiomyopathy Guidelines 2023

-Prof Elena Arbelo (Hospital Clinic, Barcelona, ES) and Prof Juan Pablo Kaski (University College London, UK) will provide definitive commentary on the guideline updates – including what's new in hypertrophic cardiomyopathy (HCM), what are the treatment recommendations for obstructive hypertrophic cardiomyopathy (oHCM), and how the new guidelines affect the current management paradigm.
+Prof Elena Arbelo (University of Barcelona, ES) and Prof Juan Pablo Kaski (University College London, UK) offer comprehensive insights into the updated guidelines.
+They delve into the latest developments in hypertrophic cardiomyopathy (HCM), provide treatment recommendations for obstructive hypertrophic cardiomyopathy (oHCM), and discuss how these new guidelines impact the current approach to managing these conditions.

 - Recall guideline updates relevant to the use of disease modifying agents in hypertrophic cardiomyopathy

 - Identify patients who, according to guidelines, may benefit from emerging disease modifying therapies prior to septal ablation therapy or being managed by symptom control alone

 - Discuss long-term management strategies for patients receiving myosin inhibitor therapy

 Prof Kaski is an Associate Professor at the Centre for Inherited Cardiovascular Diseases, UCL, London, UK.
 He is also a consultant paedriatric cardiologist, and Director of the Inherited Cardiovascular Diseases Unit at the Great Ormond Street Hospital for Children NHS Trust, UK.

 For his work on the genetic basis of pre-adolescent hypertrophic cardiomyopathy, Prof Kaski was awarded the Young Investigator Award by the European Society of Cardiology (ESC) in 2008.